Posted on: July 31, 2025

 You need to ask your employer or check local law for when your OSHA 30 card expires.
 It varies a lot.

 If you need OSHA 30 to comply with Nevada law, for example, you're one and done.
-Legally, OSHA 30 never expires.
+Legally, OSHA 30 never expires in that state.
 However, individual employers may want you to repeat the training periodically so it's fresh on your mind.

 Other jurisdictions set a specific OSHA 30 renewal period.
-A 5-year expiration period is common – that's the case in Philadelphia, New York City, and several of the jurisdictions that accept OSHA 30 to fulfill local training requirements.
+A 5-year expiration period is common – that's the case in Philadelphia, New York City, and several of the jurisdictions that accept OSHA 30 as a substitute for a mandatory OSHA 10 card.

 When OSHA 30 is not a regulatory requirement, just one held by your employer, they'll set their own policies.
 It never hurts to ask.